Estate Planning in California: What to Expect When Contesting a Will

 A well-prepared and thought out will is a hard thing to contest.
-When you work with a Los Angeles elder law attorney, you’re more likely to have a solid plan that has no challengers.
+When you work with an elder law attorney, you’re more likely to have a solid plan that has no challengers.

 At the same time, people can be unpredictable, especially when it comes to money, property, and other assets.
 There are valid reasons to contest a well, as well.
 From divorced and widowed parents remarrying and forgetting to update their wills to children who wish to battle out decisions in probate court, it’s relatively common for someone to contest a will.

 If you are owed an inheritance when a loved one dies, an elder law attorney in Los Angeles can help.
 California laws are strict, but help is only a phone call away.

 Just because your side doesn’t like the way a will was written doesn’t mean you have a strong enough case to win in court.
 There typically has to be a legal reason that the will can be invalidated.

 An attorney familiar with Los Angeles elder law can help ensure you have the right makings for a strong case.
 While there are a variety of nuances that can impact your situation, there are the four main reasons someone can use to contest a will.
 You don’t need to hit all four.
 Often, a single met provision can invalidate the entire will.

 Every state has specific laws dictating how a will and other estate documents must be organized and signed.

 For example, the person who created and is leaving the will must be the person to sign it.
 In some states, the signature must happen in front of several witnesses.
 Other states have different requirements for wills that are typed or written by hand.

 It’s crucial that you’re confident that your will is signed according to California law.
 Failing to do so could result in the entire will being thrown out when contested.
 On the other hand, if you feel that a loved one didn’t sign the will according to state law, meet with an elder law attorney to discuss options.

 2. The Signer Lacked Testamentary Capacity to Sign the Will